microsoft/sarif-sdk/docs/Rule Messages.md

 Many tools follow a conventional format for the 'reportingDescriptor.id' property: a short string identifying the tool concatenated with a numeric rule number, for example, 'CS2001' for a diagnostic from the Roslyn C# compiler.
 For uniformity of experience across tools, we recommend this format.

+Many tool use similar names for 'uriBaseId' symbols.
+We suggest 'REPOROOT' for the root of a repository, 'SRCROOT' for the root of the directory containing all source code, 'TESTROOT' for the root of the directory containing all test code (if your repository is organized in that way), and 'BINROOT' for the root of the directory containing build output (if your project places all build output in a common directory).

 ### Messages

 #### `UseConventionalRuleIds`: note